JuanMansilla/Excel-Add-in-Display-Animated-Dashboard/README.md

 The sample app contains the following components:

 * The AnimatedDashboard project, which contains the AnimatedDashboard.xml manifest file.
-The XML manifest file of an app for Office enables you to declaratively describe how the app should be activated when you install and use it with Office documents and applications.
+The XML manifest file of an add-in for Office enables you to declaratively describe how the add-in should be activated when you install and use it with Office documents and applications.
 * The AnimatedDashboardWeb project, which contains multiple template files.
 However, the three files that have been developed as part of this sample solution include:
 * AnimatedDashboard.html (in the Pages folder).
-This file contains the HTML user interface that is displayed in the task pane when the app is started.
+This file contains the HTML user interface that is displayed in the task pane when the add-in is started.
 The markup consists of a <div> element that contains a text box element that has an ID of selectedDataTxt.
 It also contains another <div> element that has the ID of dashboard that contains two buttons that have IDs of  setDataBtn and getDataBtn.
 The  setDataBtn button inserts text from the text box into the worksheet.
 The  getDataBtn button retrieves any selected text from the worksheet and inserts it into the text box.
 * App.css (in the Styles folder).
 This cascading style sheet (CSS) contains the code that specifies the initial look of the dashboard and the elements each menu item contains as shown in the following code.
 Particularly notice the left: -92px setting that causes the dashboard to appear partially hidden on the left side of the task pane.

 ```CSS